This post may contain affiliate links. Please read our disclosure policy.

 Absolutely.
 Just ensure it’s carbonated.

-Most of the alcohol evaporates during baking, leaving behind only the flavor.
+Most, if not all, of the alcohol cooks out during baking, leaving the flavor behind.

 Ways To Use Leftover Ingredients